-Add the butter, 2 eggs, and vanilla extract to the dry ingredients.
+Add the butter, shortening, 2 eggs, and vanilla extract to the dry ingredients.
 Beat on medium with an electric beater until all the ingredients are combined and a dough is formed.
 If needed use your hands to knead the dough slightly to help the mixture form a ball.

 Preheat the oven at 350 degrees F.

 Roll out until thin (around 1/8 inch thick) on a floured surface.
 Each cookie should be between 2.5 and three inches in diameter.
 Cut into circles and transfer to a cookie sheet lined with parchment paper or a greased cookie sheet.

-Place on a greased baking sheet.
+Place on the baking sheet.
 Space the cookies about two inches apart.

 In a small bowl, create an egg wash by combining the remaining egg with a tablespoon of cold water.
 Whisk until pale yellow and frothy.